-The push to privatize the agency-which has played such a pivotal role in developing the region -would essentially undo that historical legacy.
+The push to privatize the very agency that has played such a pivotal role in developing the region would essentially undo that historical legacy.
 It would weaken the Northwest's ability to weather economic downturns and increase the cost of electricity for rural communities.